Cheap Frugal Living Simple Until You Are Free From Worry

 Cheap Frugal Living

-I believe there is a big difference between Minimalism Lifestyle and frugal living.
-Minimalism is a philosophy and frugality is a series of acts but they can work hand in hand with Minimalism.
+I believe there is a big difference between a minimalist lifestyle and frugal living.
+Minimalism is a philosophy, and frugality is a series of acts, but they can work hand in hand with Minimalism.

-Here are some examples of what I believe are the differences between minimalism and cheap frugal living.
+Here are some examples of the differences between minimalism and cheap, frugal living.

-You can practice minimalism in your multi-million dollar home with simple, functional, and essential belongings and still practice Minimalism.
+You can practice minimalism in your multi-million dollar home with simple, functional, and essential belongings.

-You can also have a frugal consumerist who shops every day catching sales and using coupons believing they are being frugal and saving money.
+You can also have a frugal consumerist who shops every day, catching sales and using coupons, believing they are being thrifty and saving money.

-The conflicting consequences in those examples are Minimalists may not have been frugal in their conscious spending and the frugal person may end up with a lot of junk and clutter at a good price.
+The conflicting consequences in those examples are that Minimalists may not have been frugal in their conscious spending, and the frugal person may end up with a lot of junk and clutter at a reasonable price.

-Minimalism and being frugal can work together if there is a complementary balance.
+Minimalism and frugality can work together when they are in balance.

 Minimalism and Cheap Frugal Living Working Together